×

 • If you want to freeze these cookies, just place them in an airtight container and freeze them for up to a month.

-What Sweeteners Are Best For these Keto Christmas Cookies?
+What Sweeteners Are Best For These Keto Christmas Cookies?

 gluten free thumbprint cookies